wcordeiro/Graphics-Programming/graphics-project/README.md

 This is the README for the Game Collection, which includes details about the games including instructions detailing how to play each of the games.

-The Collection is compose by three games: Brick Breaker, Snake, and Ping Pong.
+The Collection is composed by three games: Brick Breaker, Snake, and Ping Pong.

-To chose the game between the games you should press on top of the name on the initial screen.
+To chose between the games you should press on top of the name on the initial screen.

 ####Brick Breaker